 On Wednesday, Pat sent me a link to a British Pathe film.
 The short film is from 1938 and shows boys and men dressed in armour for the Lichfield Bower.
 This on its own is fascinating stuff.
 However, this week it’s not only an interesting piece of footage but also a topical one!

 The lead story in this week’s Mercury tells how the Bower Committee feel they have no choice but to sell off two of the four suits of armour they own (presumably some of those featured in the film?), to ensure the survival of the event.
 You can read the full article here.

 There’s so much more to be said on the Bower, about its history & its future and also its place in the Lichfield psyche.
 There is a great site for the Bower which explores some of the history behind this Lichfeldian tradition, as well as giving updates on this year’s festivities.
-I’m working on my own thoughts and of course welcome any opinions and contributions on the matter.

-For now though, you can view a copy of the film by clicking here.
+You can view a copy of the film by clicking here.
 I think the procession is travelling down Beacon St in the film, what does anyone else think?
 Huge thanks to Pat for his great contribution, as ever.

 I don’t have any photos of the Bower Armour, but I do have a photo of a suit of armour I took somewhere else in Lichfield.
 Anyone else spotted this chap in ye olde city?

 Over on twitter, the Beacon Street Blog have spotted a story in the Lichfield Mercury, saying that the armour has been withdrawn from the sale, due to a dispute over ownership with Lichfield District Council.